wdherndon/FullStackEmbedded.github.io/index.md

 species, we need as many ideas and inventions as we can get - and most of the world's brightest minds are in developing countries, waiting for the opportunity to realize their dreams.
-Educating them and getting them networked with each other will unlock the answers to questions that haven't even been asked yet.
+Educating them and getting them networked with each other will unlock the answers to pressing problems and questions that haven't even been asked yet.

 ## Embedded: the game-changing new kid on the block
 You used to have to build a chip to do what you wanted.
 Now you take a single